Alloy logo

 The exception to this rule is B2B technology brands that focus on SMB clients and tend to have products that are well below $30k annual contract value (ACV).
 These brands tend to sell at large volumes and have a strong self-service offering in order to validate their products and services with strong content that leads to a commerce-enabled experience.
 Not all are commerce-enabled, but the ones that are have been able to scale rapidly.

-Surprising Roi: Accelerating ACVs
+Surprising ROI: Accelerating ACVs

 What’s interesting is that pre-pandemic, most B2B tech brands would never imagine an ACV of over $50k through fully self-serviced sales orders.